Welcome to Broadstone Equine Insurance

 Q: What is an Additional Insured?

-A: An Additional Insured is a person or entity who has an insurable interest in the insured's activities and is therefore added to their policy--which gives them rights under that policy in the event they are sued by a third party for bodily injury or property damage due to the insured person's covered activities.
+A: An Additional Insured is a person or entity who has an insurable interest in the insured's activities (most likely a landowner where the insured operates) and is therefore named on their policy as an Additional Insured--which gives them rights under that policy in the event they are sued by a third party for bodily injury or property damage due to the insured person's covered activities.
 There may be a cost to add an Additional Insured to a policy, though it is usually nominal.

 Q: I teach riding lessons and train horses, but don't have my own facility--I travel to my clients.
 What kind of coverage should I have?